hershk17/eventure-web-app/Use Cases.md

     App user has successfully set up their traveler profile and can join events.

 6. Applicable Business Rules
+Users can only access his or her account.
+Users can only update and modify his or her traveler profile.
+Users cannot join events until his or her traveler profile is completed.

 ### Main Flow